dmleong/manager-resources/README.md

-# Hitchhiker's Guide to Working with Danielle
+# How does Danielle even

 Welcome to my README!
 I realize I can be a little scary to work with, but I promise that I'm actually not here to rip your arms off.
 I want to help you!
 With that being said, I've got a few quirks that I hope I can clarify before things get weird.